We make all our pots in Dallas TX, USA, using sustainable and safe small manufacturing processes.

 How It All Began

-We met in 2010, and from the beginning the goal was to spend every day together in the studio.
-Now we know this idea is not everyone’s cup of tea, but for us, building a creative life centered on making beautiful and useful things became doubly amazing once we were building it together.
+Daniel Ricardo Teran and Naomi Cleary met in 2010, and from the beginning the goal was to spend every day together in the pottery studio.
+Now this would not be everyone’s cup of tea, but for Daniel and Naomi, building a creative life centered on making beautiful and useful things became doubly amazing once they were building it together.

 We offer our pots in a range of shapes, colors and textures that are finished with the highest quality materials.
 The end result is smooth feeling planters with no sharp edges that will not damage your surfaces, and that make your plants really stand out.